Mayank-Raj3/Store/README.md

   - **Products**: Displays product cards and handles CRUD operations on products.
   - **AddProducts**: Handles adding new products with two-way binding.

+## useRef vs useState for form handling

+- With useStates we geting the variable same time (twoway bindling)
+- but with useRef we only get the value inside input form when we click the addtocart button

 ## How to Run

 1. Clone this repository to your local machine.